Crochet Your First Hat: Simple Beanie Cap Pattern and Notes

 To the beginner

 This is a beginner-friendly pattern (which assumes you know or can look up the basics of chaining, slip stitches, and crochet stitches) except for the first two rounds.
 It starts off by putting 8 stitches through a single loop which gets quite crowded and can be very difficult to see what’s going on.
 Having an experienced crocheter on hand to help you get the hat started can save lots of frustration.
-Using a lightweight and light-colored yarn can help.
+Using a lightweight and light-colored yarn, a larger hook, and having good lighting will make these first rows easier.

 Row 0: Chain 1

-The first step is to attach the yarn to the hook with a slip-knot.
+The first step is to attach the yarn to the hook with a slipknot.
+Maybe leave the loop formed by the slipknot a little loose rather than cinching it close to the hook in order to make the first row easier (this loop is where you’ll make the first 8 stitches).
 Then make one chain stitch, which will be the center of the top of the hat.
 You’ll make the first 8 stitches through that loop which, when joined, will form a circle.
-The next rows then work around that circle increasing its diameter.
+The next rows then work around that circle increasing its diameter for the crown of the hat.

 If the tail end of the yarn is getting in your way, you can cut it short.